bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 ## The Orchestrator: TDMA Sync and the LED Display

 The 16 compute cards are just the engines.
-The Zynq also has to conduct the rest of the orchestra.
+The controller board also has to conduct the rest of the orchestra — and, like the UARTs, this is not a Linux job.

 First, there is the **TDMA Synchronization**.
 To prevent the 4,096 RISC-V chips from talking over each other, the entire machine runs on a globally synchronized Time Division Multiple Access (TDMA) schedule.
 Linux is terrible at microsecond-accurate timing because of kernel preemption.
 But the FPGA fabric?
 It *only* operates in hard, deterministic real-time.
 The PL fabric generates a flawless, jitter-free master phase clock and distributes it across the backplane to all 16 cards simultaneously.
+The TDMA controller block is an AXI peripheral with a tiny register map (`TDMA_ENABLE`, `TDMA_DIVIDER`, `TDMA_PHASE`, `TDMA_FRAME`), and it is driven by **R5F core 1**, not by Linux.
+When a StarC job arrives via rpmsg, core 1 programs the divider to match the program's requested phase rate and asserts `TDMA_ENABLE`.
+When the job finishes, core 1 deasserts it.
+Linux never touches the TDMA registers.

 Second, there is the **LED Display**.
-The 64x64 front panel is controlled by an RP2040.
-The Zynq needs to blast display state data to that RP2040 fast enough to maintain a 60fps refresh rate.
-I spun up a dedicated **SPI master** in the FPGA fabric, running on **HD Bank 24**, wiring it directly to the front-panel connector.
+The 64×64 front panel is controlled by an RP2040.
+The controller board needs to push display state to that RP2040 fast enough to maintain a 60 fps refresh rate.
+A dedicated **SPI slave** in the FPGA fabric on **HD Bank 24** talks to the RP2040 — the RP2040 is the SPI master (for v-sync alignment reasons described in the "LED Display Pipeline" section below), and the Zynq fabric latches the transaction on the RP2040's own frame clock.
 The SPI bus carries four signals: SCK, MOSI (Zynq→RP2040), MISO (RP2040→Zynq), and CS.
-At 60fps, the 64×64 display requires 4,096 pixels per frame — at even a modest SPI clock rate, this is well within the bandwidth budget.
-The RP2040 receives the frame buffer over SPI, handles the LED multiplexing and PWM drive locally, and the Zynq never thinks about individual LEDs.
+At 60 fps, the 64×64 display requires 4,096 pixels per frame in each direction, which is trivial bandwidth for even a modest SPI clock.

+The SPI TX buffer (MOSI side) is **owned by R5F core 1** during thermal mode.
+Core 1 applies a colormap to the live thermal table every frame and stuffs the resulting 64×64 image into the TX buffer so the RP2040 picks it up on the next refresh.
+This makes the thermal-mode LED panel a direct portrait of the compute nodes, rendered by a real-time processor from fresh telemetry, with no Linux involvement.
+Linux only touches the SPI TX buffer when a StarC program calls `led_set()` to push custom user content — and even then it does so by sending a `LED_PUSH` rpmsg command to core 1, which writes the user framebuffer into the TX buffer on Linux's behalf.
+Core 1 is the single owner; Linux is a polite petitioner.
+The RP2040 receives the frame, handles the LED multiplexing and PWM drive locally, and streams its current physical framebuffer back on MISO so R5 core 0 can mirror it into the operator console sidebar.

 ## High-Speed Storage: The M.2 NVMe Slot